Tammy Baldwin: Agriculture

-In 2019, she and eight other Democratic senators sent Agriculture Secretary Sonny Perdue a letter that criticized the Department of Agriculture for purchasing pork from JBS USA, an American subsidiary of a Brazilian corporation.
+In 2019, she and eight other Democratic senators sent Secretary of Agriculture Sonny Perdue a letter that criticized the Department of Agriculture for purchasing pork from JBS USA, an American subsidiary of a Brazilian corporation.

 Bush administration

 Baldwin cosponsored H. Res.
 333, a bill in 2007 proposing articles of impeachment against Vice President Dick Cheney, and H. Res.
 589, a bill proposing the impeachment of Attorney General Alberto Gonzales.
 She wrote in the Milwaukee Journal Sentinel, "I joined with my colleagues on the House Judiciary Committee, Reps.
 Robert Wexler and Luis Gutiérrez, in urging Chairman John Conyers to conduct hearings on a resolution of impeachment now pending consideration in that committee."
 She added that although some constituents "say I have gone too far", others "argue I have not gone far enough" and feel "we are losing our democracy and that I should do more to hold the Bush administration accountable for its actions."